Economic history of the United States: Railroads

 Railroads were an English invention, and the first entrepreneurs imported British equipment in the 1830s.
-By the 1850s the Americans had developed their own technology.
-The early lines in the 1830s and 1840s were locally funded, and connected nearby cities or connected farms to navigable waterways.
+By the 1850s, the Americans had developed their own technology.
+The early lines in the 1830s and 1840s were locally funded and connected nearby cities or connected farms to navigable waterways.
 They primarily handled freight rather than passengers.
 The first locomotives were imported from England.
 One such locomotive was the John Bull which arrived in 1831.
 While awaiting assembly, Matthias W. Baldwin, who had designed and manufactured a highly successful stationary steam engine, was able to inspect the parts and obtain measurements.
 Baldwin was already working on an experimental locomotive based on designs shown at the Rainhill Trials in England.
 Baldwin produced his first locomotive in 1832; he went on to found the Baldwin Locomotive Works, one of the largest locomotive manufacturers.
-In 1833 when there were few locomotives in the U.S., three quarters were made in England.
-In 1838 there were 346 locomotives, three-fourths of which were made in the U.S.
+In 1833, when there were few locomotives in the U.S., three quarters of locomotives were made in England.
+In 1838, there were 346 locomotives, three-fourths of which were made in the U.S.

 Ohio had more railroads built in the 1840s than any other state.
 Ohio's railroads put the canals out of business.
 A typical mile of railroad cost $30,000 compared to the $20,000 per mile of canal, but a railroad could carry 50 times as much traffic.
 Railroads appeared at the time of the canal boom, causing its abrupt end, although some canals flourished for an additional half-century.